PencilCode/reference/documents/turtle/sync.html.md

 layout: reference
 ---

-**sync** is used to synchronize turtles or sprites.
+`sync` is used to synchronize turtles or sprites.

-**sync** If you want to correct sprite timing by synchronizing with other sprites, you can list the sprites you want to sync with using the "sync" command
+If you want to correct sprite timing by synchronizing with other sprites, you would use `sync`.

-The "sync" command will make any listed sprites pause until all of them reach that same point in the animation, before proceeding to any animation commands after the sync command.
+`sync` will make any listed sprites pause until all of them reach that same point in the animation before proceeding to any animation commands after it.

+`sync` is one of the commands that manipulates [animation queues](animationqueues.html).

 <!--- annotations -->
 <!--- turtle and hare race demo -->